Berlin based writer and storyteller

 Often in dialogue with emerging technologies, always with a critical ear to the zietgeist, I refine and enhance authentic community stories to create shared values, new language and common understanding.

-Established in 2018, my home studio in Berlin Kreuzberg (10 minutes walk from Berghain︎︎︎) is my base for working with clients, partner teams and co-creators.
+Established in 2018, my writing studio in Berlin Kreuzberg is a base for working with clients, teams and co-conspirators.

 Our approach fuses storytelling, craft and system design to deliver tangible audience engagement and real brand equity fast and fuss-free.

-In a world of wily storytellers, trickery and bots, I help you find your authentic voice and a language that enables your people to tell a story that cuts through the noise.
+In a world of wily storytellers, trickery and bots, I help you identify your authentic voice and find a language that enables your people to own a story that cuts through the noise.

-I am always open to working with new and returning clients and project teams, whether you’re part of a large organisation or network, a small business or a boutique studio.
+I am always open to working with new and returning clients and project teams, whether you’re a large organisation, network, small business, independent artist or boutique studio.

 For rates and services drop me a line: stef.macbeth@gmail.com